-fail, but also increase the chances of thrombotic formations within the pump.
-The ShuttlePump uses instead a speciallyshaped piston, following a combined low-frequency linearrotary motion.
+In this context, the novel implantable TAH ShuttlePump [cf., Fig. 1(a)] is an eloquent example of the importance of feedback control in enabling blood pumping operation.
+The ShuttlePump is currently under development in a research collaboration between Charité Berlin, the Medical University of Vienna, and the Power Electronic Systems Laboratory of ETH Zurich [14], [15], [16], [17].
+The key peculiarity of this device resides in its pumping principle, which requires only one moving part to provide a pulsatile, physiological blood flow.
+In contrast, pulsatile-flow blood pumps typically feature mechanical valves or membranes, which are not only prone to fail, but also increase the chances of thrombotic formations within the pump.
+The ShuttlePump uses instead a specially shaped piston, following a combined low-frequency linear-rotary motion.
 This allows providing a pulsatile flow with low blood damage and without the need for valves.
 While the linear motion causes the blood to be pushed into circulation, the rotary motion controls the opening and closing of the inlets and outlets of the pump.
 In addition, with a constant rotation, the piston can support itself radially while immersed in blood by establishing a hydrodynamic journal bearing.
 Therefore, the need for synchronized linear-rotary position control, compliant to the required hydrodynamic force and torque is apparent.
-Previous work of the authors at Charité Berlin and the Medical University of Vienna covered the fluid-dynamic, clinical and physiological aspects of the ShuttlePump, leading to the definition of the pump concept [14], [15].
-At the Power Electronic Systems Laboratory of ETH Zurich, the challenging task of defining an appropriate actuation and sensing concept, under the stringent requirements/constraints of the system (such as limited volume, mass and power losses) was tackled.
-This led to the design, realization and experimental verification of the compact PMSM-based Linear-Rotary Actuator (LiRA) [16], [17] and the integrated eddy-current-based linear-rotary position sensors [18].
-This paper represents a point of arrival in the development of the complete ShuttlePump drive system.
+Previous work of the authors at Charité Berlin and the Medical

+University of Vienna covered the fluid-dynamic, clinical and physiological aspects of the ShuttlePump, leading to the definition of the pump concept [14], [15].
+At the Power Electronic Systems Laboratory of ETH Zurich, the challenging task of defining an appropriate actuation and sensing concept, under the stringent requirements/constraints of the system (such as limited volume, mass, and power losses) was tackled.
+This led to the design, realization, and experimental verification of the compact Permanent Magnet Synchronous Machine (PMSM)-based linear-rotary actuator (LiRA) [16], [17] and the integrated eddy-current-based linear-rotary position sensors [18].
+This article represents a point of arrival in the development of the complete ShuttlePump drive system.
 The realized LiRA prototype is complemented with its inverter and control unit, on which the closed-loop linear-rotary position control system is implemented.

-This paper is structured as follows.
-Sec.
-II gives a brief overview of the ShuttlePump and its drive system, summarizing its operating principle, the characteristics of the realized LiRA, and defining the motion control requirements.
-In Sec.
-III, the derivation of an electro-mechanical dynamical model for the LiRA of ShuttlePump is presented.
-This is used in Sec.
-IV to design the cascaded current and linear-rotary position control systems.
-The hardware implementation of the entire system is then discussed in Sec.
-V. The experimental verification with the LiRA operated in closed-loop follows in Sec.
-VI.
-Finally, Sec.
-VII concludes the paper.
+This article is structured as follows.
+Section II gives a brief overview of the ShuttlePump and its drive system, summarizing its operating principle, the characteristics of the realized LiRA, and defining the motion control requirements.
+In Section III, the derivation of an electromechanical dynamical model for the LiRA of ShuttlePump is presented.
+This is used in Section IV to design the cascaded current and linear-rotary position control systems.
+The hardware implementation of the entire system is then discussed in Section V. The experimental verification with the LiRA operated in closed-loop follows in Section VI.
+Finally, Section VII concludes the article.